What We Believe

 THEA 261 MOVEMENT FOR THE STAGE (3 credits)

 Students study, explore and experiment with various modes of individual expression, group interactions and visual composition through the use of human bodies in time and space to embody a story on stage.
 After developing a basic awareness of personal movement habits, students study professional performances and practice techniques to expand their own movement vocabularies.
 Readings, observation, personal reflection and group work lead to the creation of silent scenes, solo character pieces and ensemble-developed performances.
-(A-TH, W)
+Also listed as AWPE 261.
+(A-TH, W) (AY)

 *THEA 270 THEATRECRAFT (4 credits)